mbouzas/owt-challenge-vue/README.md

-This project is a simple registration built with **Vue 3**, **Pinia** for state management, and **VeeValidate** for form validation.
+This project is a simple login app built with **Vue 3**, **Pinia** for state management, and **VeeValidate** for form validation.
 It demonstrates boats management features such as listing boats, adding, editing, and deleting.
 Also authentication.

 ## Features